criteo/criteo-api-python-sdk/sdks/marketingsolutions_preview/docs/AnalyticsApi.md

 /preview/categories/report

-With this endpoint you can analyse what are the categories of the placements' domains your ads are placed in.
+With this endpoint you can analyse what are the categories of the placements' domains your ads are placed in.  <br/><br/>  This endpoint supports data retrieval for up to three months in the past.

 ### Example